 Line chart showing spreads between the 30 year fixed rate mortgage and both the 10 year US treasury and fed funds rate

-You'll see with the exception of 2020 (more on that in our dedicated COVID post), the difference between the 30 year fixed rate mortgage and Treasuries was pretty steady at ~1.75%.
-There is a very tight correlation because one tracks the other.
-If you know Treasury rates, you can add 1.75% and be pretty sure that's where mortgage rates are.
+You'll see with the exception of 2020 and the last year or two, the difference between the 30 year fixed rate mortgage and Treasuries was pretty steady at ~1.75%.
+If you knew Treasury rates, you could add 1.75% and be pretty sure that's where mortgage rates were.

-If this is already getting too in the weeds, your main takeaway should be that the interest rates you hear on the news have very little impact on mortgage rates.
+If this is already getting too in the weeds, your main takeaway should be that the interest rate you hear on the news has virtually no impact on mortgage rates.

 Why Doesn’t The Fed Funds Rate Impact Mortgage Rates?

-When you take out a mortgage, you’re borrowing money today, a year from now, two years from now and all they way out to 30 years from now.
+When you take out a mortgage, you’re borrowing money today, a year from now, two years from now and all the way out to 30 years from now.

 At the same time, your bank is lending you money for 30 years and needs to consider what else it could do with that money over those 30 years so they consider today's interest rates and those in the future.
 If rates are going up, they're not going to lend money for 30 years at today's rate.
 They would lend at the average rate over that period.